I learned to ride a scooter for the first time on the island of Koh Phangan, and it wasn't nearly as hard (or scary) as I feared!

 Beginners may lose control of the scooter at low speeds or while parking; you may not be used to the weight suddenly shifting onto its side.
 When a scooter falls on its side and you fall with it, your knee touches the pavement.
 At that moment, wearing long pants is the difference between a two-day minor scrape, fixed with a bandaid, and cleaning sand out of a scrape that will take twelve days to heal.

 I found that REI desert pants were perfect for me as a beginner riding a scooter in Thailand—they are light and breathable, and survived a couple falls without damage.

 Riding a scooter in the rain without protection sucks.
 While you can get a $1 rain poncho from 7-11, these are hot and get very sticky.
 A much better option is to get a breathable and waterproof jacket from Columbia or REI.
-I still can't believe how comfortable they are for riding - I don't feel the wind or rain, instead it is as if the jacket gently caresses my arms, as I ride 80 km/hr.
-I kinda laugh at people trying to ride a scooter with an umbrella or doing 30km/hr on the side of a road in a rain poncho which catches wind and looks all blown up like a balloon.
+I still can't believe how comfortable they are for riding.
+I don't feel the wind or rain; instead, it is as if the jacket gently caresses my arms, as I ride 80 km/hr.
+I kinda laugh at people trying to ride a scooter with an umbrella or doing 30 km/hr on the side of a road in a rain poncho, which catches the wind and looks all blown up like a balloon.

 Which Scooter to Rent?

 Light, agile, slow, good leg room, cargo hook, female rider friendly